Skip to Content

 Damaged hair cuticles are the primary reason your locks become dry and unmanageable because when they’re open, the cortex is more susceptible to moisture loss and breakage.

-Do whatever you can to reduce the external factors that wreak havoc on your hair, and also remember to eat a healthy diet.
+Strengthen your damaged lock by reducing the external factors that caused damage to your hair, and also remember to eat a healthy diet.

 FAQs

-Alkaline substances cause the cuticle to open.
-Very curly hair structures can also mean that the hair cuticle is slightly open on the outside bend of the curl.
+Alkaline substances (like ammonia or clarifying shampoos) cause the cuticle to swell and open.
+Additionally, very curly hair structures naturally have slightly lifted cuticles on the outside bend of the curl.

-Six to ten layers of cuticle shingles make up the hair cuticle.
+On average, six to ten layers of cuticle shingles make up the hair cuticle.
+Fine hair has a lower number of layers, and coarse hair has a higher number of layers.

 You May Also Like